Frigate Configuration

 api_key: "{FRIGATE_GENAI_API_KEY}"

 Here are some common starter configuration examples.
-Refer to the reference config for detailed information about all the config values.
+These can be configured through the Settings UI or via YAML.
+Refer to the reference config for detailed information about all config values.

 - Single camera with 720p, 5fps stream for detect

-- MQTT connected to the Home Assistant Mosquitto Add-on
+- MQTT connected to the Home Assistant Mosquitto App

 - Hardware acceleration for decoding video